joatuapp/joatu-v2/README.md

 On subsequent runs, simply change to the app directory and run `foreman start` to start the app.
 In the terminal window while the app is running, hit Ctl+C at any point to shut down the app.
-The JoatU app uses a custom postgres database (stored in vendor/postgresql) and will start that database on boot.
+The JoatU app uses a custom postgres database (stored in vendor/postgresql) and will start that database when `foreman start` is run.
 If `foreman start` fails and you are running postgres for other projects, please try shutting down any other instances of postgrss, and then running `foreman start` again.